PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

-# 5 Persisting to Databases
+# 6 Persisting to Databases

-This chapter covers the following topics
+This chapter covers the following recipes

-* Relational data storage with a MySQL (or MariaDB) server
+* Connecting and sending SQL to a MySQL server
-* Object-Relational data storage with Postgres
+* Connecting and sending SQL to a Postgres server
-* NoSQL Document storage with MongoDB
+* Storing and Retrieving Data with MongoDB
-* Storing to Redis, the in memory key-value data structure store
+* Storing and Retrieving Data with Redis
 * Embedded Persistance with LevelDB

 ## Introduction